dmshd/Python/gorunning/README.md

 I could simply email the webmaster and ask for a excel file to experiment or an API endpoint if there is one but that would be less fun.
 (Maybe later)

-Let's investigate if we can scran the data with Python.
+Let's investigate if we can scrap the data with Python.

+#### 01-webbrowser.py
+is a simple experimentation (I'm following 'borin stuff with python' tutorial) about using webbrowser package to open the browser.
+It's just what it does.

+#### 02-get_adress.py
+It' does not do what the name indicate
+`╰─$ python 02-get_adress.py 51 boulevard audent charleroi` opens webbrowser on the specified adress on open street map which is cool.